laurentlannareix/api/README.md

 python manage.py runserver
 ```

-6 - You should see this home page :
+6 - After clicking on this link from your terminal http://127.0.0.1:8000/, You should see this home page :

 ![alt text](https://github.com/laurentlannareix/api/blob/d8b3304df238ff981d63c9916c390c031f831306/img/home.png)